codazoda/buoy/README.md

 # Buoy

-A static file server for web developers on macOS.
-Open source and distributed under the MIT license.
+An always-on static file server for web developers on macOS.
+See https://buoy.joelryan.com.

-- Minimal

 ## Getting Started